Pradyumna-yes/Roommate-Pairing-ML-Model/README.md

 ## Project Overview

-The aim of this project is to predict the compatibility of potential roommates by analyzing their personal traits, habits, and lifestyle preferences.
+The aim of this project is to predict the compatibility of potential roommates by analyzing their personal traits, habits, and lifestyle preferences using a Cosine Similarity model.
 The analysis involves data preprocessing, feature engineering, model training, and evaluation.

 ## Dataset